LONG FORM FICTION

 The Ol’ Razzle Dazzle featured in Palookaville from Pine Float Press.
 Palookaville is a blue-collar supervillain antholology set in the shadows of the superheroic world.
 Second-string criminals, masked mooks and clued-in henchmen leave the stresses of the criminal world behind and live “normal lives” in the sleepy bedroom town of Powell Heights until the outside world muscles its way in.
 Fortunately, the citizens of Palookaville know all about muscle work.
 Featuring original stories by A.E.
 Ash, J.R.
 Boles, Scott Claringbold, Sean Demory, Matthew Hockey, K.D.
 McIntyre and Melody Wolfe “PALOOKAVILLE is a wonderfully weird, occasionally violent, often funny, deeply twisted revisionist look at the super hero genre.” –Jonathan Maberry, New York Times bestselling author of Punisher: Naked Kills and Black Panther: Power.

 Luminous, my quiet little space and stars love story from The Book Smugglers, is out there in the world for the taking.
-You can buy it from Amazon, Barnes and Noble, and other retailers for the entire story plus extras.
 You can read just the story for free at the Book Smugglers site.
 Kaetrin from Dear Author included Luminous on her 2015 top picks list.
 I’m honored!
 You can read her full review here.
 I’ve also had other wonderful reviews from Smexy Books and Bookpushers, among others.
 Again, thank you!
 If you have not read Luminous, I hope you’ll pick up a copy and I hope even more that you’ll enjoy it if you do. <3

 War Paint, featured in Pine Float Press’s anthology Slow Boat to Fast City.
 It’s 1958 and the night sky of Mars sings to a hot-jazz tune played by a quartet of slot machine, rocket engine, laser fire and broken bone.
 The Outfit and the corporations run Mars, keeping the mines running and the Strip humming.
 Deputy Marshals ride between the waystations and the city, bringing rough justice to the roughest beat in the solar system.
 Barsoomist rebels fight a hit-and-run war, staying one step ahead of the law and the Mob, knowing they’ve got miles to go before they sleep and deals to honor before they’re free of the yoke of Terra and their own all-too-human biology.
 An army of chancers, either too clever or too foolhardy, make their way through occupied space in search of a bit of green.
 And in hidden valleys and lost caverns, the old masters of Mars awaken, peer out with tar-black eyes and prepare to up the ante.